-This article includes discussion of stereotypies, complex repetitive movements, autism, psychosis, intellectual disability, normal development, tics, Rett syndrome, fronto-temporal dementias, and tardive dyskinesia.
+This article includes discussion of stereotypies, complex repetitive movements, fronto-temporal dementias, functional movement disorders, intellectual disability, normal development, psychosis, Rett syndrome, self stimulation, tardive dyskinesia, and tics.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Stereotypic behaviors are seen in a number of neurologic and psychiatric conditions, as well as in normal people.
 They are common in autism, retardation, and psychoses and are present in some dementing disorders.
 Some are medication induced.
 Head-banging and rocking behaviors are seen in normal children who outgrow them.
 They are on a continuum with obsessive compulsive spectrum disorders, the umbrella term now used for tics, hair pulling, and a variety of other repetitive, purposeless behaviors.
 In this article, the author reviews these behaviors and puts them into the context of the various disorders in which they occur.
 Stereotypies help define some of the autistic disorders.
 Treatment is discussed only briefly because evidence to support any interventions is scant.

-• Stereotypies are common behaviors present in humans as well as animals, which may or may not reflect pathology.
+• Stereotypies are common behaviors present in humans as well as animals and may or may not reflect pathology.

 • Stereotypies may represent a transient phenomenon in children, but may be associated with a variety of severe neurologic disorders, including specific biochemical disorders such as Rett syndrome and Lesch Nyhan disease, but also in the whole spectrum of autistic disorders and pervasive developmental disorders.